sachinsenal0x64/hifi/README.md

 > [!IMPORTANT]
 > # F.A.Q / Terms

-> We DO NOT encourage piracy and made for purely educational purposes / personal use / just for listen not for downloading.
+> We do not encourage piracy.
+This project is made purely for educational and personal use, intended only for listening, not for downloading.
+  If you somehow download copyrighted content, you are solely responsible for complying with the relevant laws in your country.

+> The HiFi Project assumes no responsibility for any misuse or legal violations arising from the use of this project.

 > I'm currently paying for a Tidal HiFi Plus subscription.